michaelgiggs11/CarControlSystem.2/Readme.txt

-The application need library.
+The application needs library.
 Please put the library into your sd card of Android device